How to reconcile SumUp Income

 Note: you will need to set up SumUp as a payment processor account before you can do this - click here to find out how to do this.

-Reconciling SumUp transactions
+Reconciling SumUp Transactions

 The bank matching process for SumUp transactions works similarly to a regular bank account - with the ability to remember and quick match transactions.